yohn-dezmon/udemy-react-2024/javascript-review/passenger-counter-app/notes.md

 - Font (from list) -- make it the first in the list
 - update button colors/appearance (width, border, etc.)
 - wrap a div around the HTML, add a max width (you should do this before deploying things)

+Images:

+- she updated the image by going to `body { background-image: url("filename.jpg");}` in the `.css` file
+- she set height to 100vh --> it will take up 100% of the current height.
+- margin: auto --> stays centered.

+More Netlify Notes:

+- connect it to github
+- connect it to a repo
+- then you can put JS/CSS/HTML files in a repo, and deploy it, and voila!
+You have a website on the internet!
+That's awesome!